thesauri/weather/README.md

 The backend is hosted on Heroku and entries are persisted to a PostgreSQL database.

-Feel free to play around with the application, it can be reset at any time with the reset button in the footer.
+Feel free to play around with the application, it can be reset at any time using the reset button in the footer.